wizaj/eb-tester/progress.md

 - **👁️ Improved Observability (2024-07-27)**: The GUI now displays the full cURL command while the request is in flight, replacing it with the final API response once complete.
 Added `_build_curl_command` helper and updated `run_test` flow.
 - **⚙️ Non-blocking API Calls (2024-07-27)**: `Run Test` now executes the API request in a background `QThread`, disabling the button (greyed out) until the call finishes, so the UI stays responsive.
 - **💳 Soft Descriptor Feature (2024-12-19)**: Added soft descriptor support with text input field and checkbox next to the integration key.
 When enabled, the soft descriptor is added to the card object in the payload.
 The feature includes bi-directional sync with the JSON payload editor and persistent configuration.
+- **📁 Fixed Logs Directory Path (2024-12-19)**: Fixed logs directory creation to be relative to the script's location rather than the current working directory.
+Now logs will always be created in the project directory regardless of where the script is called from.

 ## MVP Completion Status
 1. ✅ Add API configuration UI (base URL, integration key)